sehr-abrar/restaurant-online-presence-redesign/research/user-personas.md

 ### Goals

-Sarah’s main goal is to decide what to eat quickly and confidently without spending too much time searching across multiple apps or websites.
+Hania’s main goal is to decide what to eat quickly and confidently without spending too much time searching across multiple apps or websites.
 She wants to be able to view the menu clearly, identify popular dishes, and understand what the restaurant is known for.

 She also wants to avoid confusion caused by inconsistent or outdated information across different platforms.